kunalagarwal101/Face-Clustering/README.md

 - We employ the build_montages function of imutils to generate a single image montage containing a 5×5 grid of faces

 **To run**
+`python cluster_faces.py`
+or
-`python cluster_faces.py --encodings encodings.pickle --jobs -1`
+`python cluster_faces.py --encodings encodings/encodings.pickle --jobs -1 --output results/default_result`

 # Application